ramontayag/ramontayag.github.io/source/2021-04-04-intro-to-bitcoin.html.markdown

 Money has always been a technology, and nothing embodies this more than that money becoming software.
 Since Bitcoin is pure information, the shackles that limits gold have nothing to grasp onto when it comes to Bitcoin.
 [Settling billions of dollars](https://www.cryptopolitan.com/bitcoin-worth-4-5-billion-transferred/) worth in value can happen in an hour instead of three banking days.

 ## Compared to Bonds
-Total bond market is roughly $100 trillion.
+The total bond market is roughly $100 trillion.
 This is the amount of debt denominated in corporate and government bonds.

-As bond yields lower due to the central banks printing and inflation expectations rise, many are forced to allocate at least some portion of their assets to Bitcoin that has had an average returns of 200% per year for the last 10 years.
+As bond yields lower due to central banks printing and inflation expectations rise, many are forced to allocate at least some portion of their assets to Bitcoin that has had an average returns of 200% per year for the last 10 years.

 You already see this shift happening to [private and publicly traded companies](https://bitcointreasuries.org/) and [insurance companies](https://seekingalpha.com/news/3671187-new-york-life-ceo-ted-mathas-warms-to-bitcoin-joins-nydig).